aposteriori-sg/tutorials/courses/20 Internet of Things/30 IoT Projects/10 Doorbell.md

     if (digitalRead(4)) {
       Blynk.notify("DOORBELL!");
+      // Make sure we don't flood the server delay(200);
     }

 This will cause a Message Box with the String "DOORBELL!" to show up on our Blynk Dashboard.
 If you want it to say something else, like "Someone at Front Door", or "Back Door Engaged" you can edit the notification text.